 International finance examines the branch of financial economics broadly concerned with monetary and macroeconomic interrelations between two or more countries.
 International finance examines the dynamics of the global financial system, international monetary systems, balance of payments, exchange rates, foreign direct investment, and how these topics relate to international trade.
 Investors and multinational corporations must assess and manage international risks such as political risk and foreign exchange risk, including transaction exposure, economic exposure, and translation exposure.

-The Accounting and Finance Association is a club that supports networking and career exploration for careers in the acccounting and finance professions.
+The Accounting and Finance Association is a club that supports networking and career exploration for careers in the accounting and finance professions.

 Through the Student-Managed Investment Fund, finance majors explore applied investing.
 Students manage a portfolio of funds and decide on stocks to purchase and sell with a goal of long-term growth.
 They learn investment fundamentals, valuation techniques, and technical analysis.
 All finance majors explore one or more investment opportunities, which are forwarded to the student portfolio managers for consideration.
 Portfolio managers attempt to meet the dual objectives of increasing the long-run value of the portfolio combined with the short-run objective of providing student scholarships.
 Portfolio managers attend the annual Hodges Investment Forum in Dallas, Texas.

-Students in Free Enterprise (SIFE) is a student organization in the College of Business.
-SIFE uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.
+Enactus is a student organization in the College of Business.
+Enactus uses a business mindset and an entrepreneurial approach to improve the quality of life and standard of living of people in need and help businesses achieve profitability.